mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 To further enhance the dashboard, add two further components to the page:

-* A [`Card`][vizro.models.Card], used to insert text into the dashboard, which can be configured using Markdown syntax.
+* A [`Card`][vizro.models.Card] to insert Markdown text into the dashboard.
-* A [`Graph`][vizro.models.Graph], which illusrates GDP development per continent since 1952 as a bar chart.
+* A [`Graph`][vizro.models.Graph] to illusrate GDP development per continent since 1952 as a bar chart.

-!!! warning "Before you run this code in a Jupyter notebook"
+!!! warning "Before you run this code in a Jupyter Notebook"
-    If you are following this tutorial in a Jupyter notebook, you should restart the kernel before re-evaluating the code.
+    If you are following this tutorial in a Jupyter Notebook, you should restart the kernel before re-evaluating the code.
 This avoids error messages about components already existing in the `model_manager`.

 !!! example "Add components"
     === "Code first component"